Marian often writes about things that she has experienced personally and has researched, in order to share that knowledge with others.

-I was looking to create some music as a backing track for my YouTube videos that were made up of images, or that had no real audio of their own.
+I was looking to create some music as a backing track for my YouTube videos made up of images or had no real audio of their own.
 So what I wanted was something free that had no copyright attached and that I could use without running into any problems.

 I found exactly this by using a few free programs that I found online.
-I thought it would be useful to share the way I did it (if for no other reason than to help me remember!).
+I thought it would be helpful to share how I did it (if for no other reason than to help me remember!).

-You don't have to have any experience in creating music, being able to read music, or being able to use any kind of music software to be able to create your own music tracks.
-The music can be as simple or as complicated as you have the time and patience for!
+You don't have to have any experience in creating music, being able to read music, or using any kind of music software to create your own music tracks.
+The music can be as straightforward or as complicated as you have the time and patience for!

-When you first use the programs there is a degree of learning required but once you have the knack you can create quite a bit of different music.
+When you first use the programs, a degree of learning is required, but once you have the knack, you can create quite a bit of different music.

-So when I first started doing this I came across a site called Soundation.com - it has a number of different plans available but it does have a great free plan with 700 sound effects available.
+So when I first started doing this, I came across a site called Soundation.com - it has several different plans available, but it does have a great free plan with 700 sound effects available.

-Once you have some sounds that seem to create a nice sample together you can export them as a .wav file and save them on your hard drive.
-If you open an account with Soundation you can also save samples on their site.
+Once you have some sounds that seem to create a nice sample, you can export them as a .wav file and save them on your hard drive.
+If you open an account with Soundation, you can also save samples on their site.